 As if you needed telling, Sebastian Vettel heads into the race with a 13-point lead over Fernando Alonso.
 Red Bull, already constructors’ champions, has won at Interlagos for the last three seasons: Webber has finished 1-2-1 in those three, Vettel 4-1-2.
 But in the three previous seasons the Brazilian race belonged to Ferrari: two wins to Felipe Massa and one to Kimi Raikkonen in his title-winning season in 2007.

 So let’s turn to the normally tight-lipped Finn first.
 “There is no doubt about it; the greatest day of my career came at Interlagos when I won the World Championship in 2007 and that means I have very fond memories of this place,” says Kimi.
 “All in all it has been good to me.
 I have finished here every year since 2003 and been on the podium five times.
 Actually, in 2003 they gave the winners’ trophy to me but afterwards it turned out I only got P2.
-[Can you remember who was eventually declared the race-winner?
-See below] I have lived some of the best moments of my life at this circuit, and that’s something nobody can take away.
+I have lived some of the best moments of my life at this circuit, and that’s something nobody can take away.
 That’s why it is one of my favourite places to go back to.”

 Red Bull will arrive in Interlagos with a small question-mark in their minds over the ongoing alternator problem which has eliminated Vettel twice this season and ended Webber’s race in Austin prematurely.
 Word is that they will try yet another solution for Brazil – which means Vettel may be vulnerable to mechanical failure.
 That’s not something that has worried Alonso in 2012 as Ferrari has contrived to provide a bullet-proof car.
 Its only drawback is that it’s comparatively slow…